 We are committed to supporting young people from Withywood and Hartcliffe in south Bristol, who have an interest in any art form.
 We do this through Arts Award courses, by providing work experience and by running art projects specifically for young people.

 We are an accredited Arts Award Centre and can deliver all levels of Arts Award.
-We have been recognised by Trinity College London as an Arts Award Champion Centre for 2021/2022 for our successful and innovative delivery of Arts Award courses.
+We have been recognised by Trinity College London as an Arts Award Champion Centre for 2021/2022 and 2022/2023 for our successful and innovative delivery of Arts Award courses.

 We were selected to join the Bristol + Bath Creative R&D Expanded Performance research cohort in 2020 and used this time to explore our interest in creative projects for young people that included technology.
 This uncovered a wider research interest about the issues of knowledge sharing between creative organisations.

 For schools and colleges, we provide specialist devised theatre training for GCSE, A-level & BTEC students.

 We have an ongoing commission with B&NES Hospital Education and Reintegration Service to provide creative engagement consultancy and activity for their young people.
 This project is called The Hive Totem Collective.

 We ran an Arts Award Bronze course in devised and improvised theatre making for young people living in Hartcliffe & Withywood between Feb-May 2023.